 By keeping stories small, and limiting the number of large stories you include in a sprint, you can reduce the risk of failing a sprint.

 Review stories as they are completed

 Let’s say you want to order some delicious Chicago Style deep-dish pizza, but instead end up receiving a frozen, mini pizza bagel.
 Would you be happy?
 I mean, pizza is pizza, right?
 Do you think you would have been able to correct this mishap if you were watching the chef prepare your pizza?

 Traditional Scrum training suggests the development team present completed stories to the product owner at the end of the sprint during the sprint review ceremony.
 In theory, this may seem reasonable, but in practice this is a mini pizza bagel waiting to happen.
 The end of the sprint provides little time for a product owner to provide useful feedback to the team.
 User stories that are not accepted by the product owner are considered incomplete, and as a result, the sprint fails.
 To ensure successful sprints, add a review step to your development process to get feedback from your product owner as stories are completed in real time.

 Change your sprint duration

 Every failure presents an opportunity to learn and improve.
 At the end of every sprint, your team should run a sprint retrospective to evaluate what went well, what didn’t go well, and what steps your team can take to improve.

 If your team’s sprints are failing, then make them fail faster so you can learn sooner.
 If your team runs two- or three-week sprints, consider running one-week sprints to iterate through improvements faster.

 Still having problems getting successful sprints out of your teams?
-Consider reaching out to Devbridge Group for agile consulting and software engineering expertise.
+Consider reaching out to Devbridge for agile consulting and software engineering expertise.